golles/ha-kamstrup_403/README.md

 ## Requirements

-To use this custom component, you'll need a cable with an IR read/write head and connect your machine running Home Assistant directly to the IR sensor of the Kamstrup meter.
+To use this custom component, you'll need an optical eye and connect your machine running Home Assistant directly with the optical eye to the Kamstrup meter.
-The read/write head looks like this:<br>
+The optical eye looks like this:<br>
 ![cable](https://user-images.githubusercontent.com/2211503/136630069-9da49f09-6f9c-4618-8255-40195405f21a.jpg)

-### Placing the IR head
+### Placing the optical eye

-There is not a lot of tolerance for placing the IR head on the meter, it can be very tedious to get this right.
-The best way is to fix the head to the meter.
+There is not a lot of tolerance for placing the optical eye on the meter, it can be very tedious to get this right.
+The best way is to fix the optical eye to the meter.
 I suggest this 3D-printed holder from [Thingiverse](https://www.thingiverse.com/thing:5615493).<br>
 ![647d4ce9-4e72-4c54-95e6-d4caf720a79b](https://user-images.githubusercontent.com/2211503/200637881-19fd9166-ea5c-4805-a127-4b9be87f2de5.jpeg)

 ### Supported devices